ZoltanKuli/IT-And-Games/README.md

 * Bash

 # Impact
-Minefield turned out to be among the top three games in our semester and brought fun and happy moments to friends and family.
+Minefield turned out to be one of the best games in our semester and brought fun and happy moments to friends and family.